2023 Most Popular Precision Production Associate Degree Schools in Michigan

 Check out the precision production associate degree programs at these schools if you want to attend one of the most popular in Michigan.

-Our analysis found Ferris State University to be the most popular school for precision production students who want to pursue a associate degree in Michigan.
-Located in the town of Big Rapids, Ferris is a public college with a fairly large student population.
+Our 2023 rankings named Ferris State University the most popular school in Michigan for precision production students working on their associate degree.
+Located in the town of Big Rapids, Ferris is a public school with a large student population.

 Of the 51 students majoring in precision production at Ferris, 98% are male and 2% are female.